Find the mode of the data in the stemplot below. | Channels for Pearson+

 1

 Step 1: Understand the stemplot structure.
-In a stemplot, the left column represents the 'stem' (e.g., tens place), and the right column represents the 'leaf' (e.g., ones place).
-Combine the stem and leaf to form the actual data points.
+In a stemplot, the left column represents the 'stem' (the leading digits), and the right column represents the 'leaf' (the trailing digits).
+For example, a stem of 0 and a leaf of 1 represents the number 01 or simply 1.

-Step 4: Identify the mode of the data set.
-The mode is the value(s) that appear most frequently in the data set.
-Count the frequency of each data point to determine the mode.
+Step 4: Identify the mode.
+The mode is the number that appears most frequently in the dataset.
+Count the frequency of each number to determine which number(s) occur most often.

-Step 5: Conclude the mode based on the frequency count.
-If there is a tie for the highest frequency, list all values with the highest frequency as the mode.
+Step 5: Conclude the mode.
+Based on the frequency counts, identify the number(s) with the highest occurrence.
+If there is a tie, list all numbers with the highest frequency as the mode.

 Related Videos